forkcs/homework-1/README.md

 # Log analyzer

 **Log analyzer** is a script for analyze nginx logs.
-It made just for education purposes.
+It is made just for education purposes.

 ## Installation
 Download the project